Deir Yassin massacre: Relationship with Arab militia fighters

 Arab militiamen had tried to set up camp in the village, leading to a firefight that saw one villager killed.
-Just before January 28, Abd al-Qadir al-Husayni had arrived with 400 men and tried to recruit some villagers, but the elders voiced their opposition and the men moved on.
+Just before 28 January, Abd al-Qadir al-Husayni had arrived with 400 men and tried to recruit some villagers, but the elders voiced their opposition and the men moved on.
 The leader of the village, the mukhtar, was summoned to Jerusalem to explain to the Arab Higher Committee (AHC), the Palestinian Arab leadership, what the village's relationship was with the Jews: he told them the villagers and the Jews lived in peace.
 No steps were taken against him, and he was not asked to cancel the peace pact.
-On February 13, an armed gang of Arabs arrived to attack Givat Shaul, but the Deir Yassin villagers saw them off, the result of which was that the gang killed all the village's sheep.
-On March 16, the AHC sent a delegation to the village to request that it host a group of Iraqi and Syrian irregulars to guard it.
-The villagers said no then, and again on April 4, though Irgun fighters said they did encounter at least two foreign militiamen during the April 9 invasion.

-Morris writes that it is possible some militiamen were stationed in the village, but the evidence is far from definitive, in his view.
-He also notes that Begin at the time didn't mention attacks from the village or the presence of foreign militiamen as he would do years later.
-Gelber writes that there is no evidence of militiamen in the village and finds no reason to believe that there were any.
+In February, Arab irregular fighters killed the sheep in Deir Yassin as a retaliation for the village not allowing their forces to use Deir Yassin as base from which to attack Givat Shaul.
+(Note: Morris 2006.
+Quotation: "During the following months, the villagers refused to provide troops for ‘Abd al Qadir al Husseini’s armed band and repeatedly kept out irregulars.
+In January, a villager was killed in a fire-fight with visiting irregulars after the villagers denied them the use of their houses as a base of attack.
+(It was after this incident that the villagers approached the HIS for the nonbelligerency agreement.)
+In February, to signal their displeasure, irregulars slaughtered the village’s sheep after the villagers refused to allow them to use Deir Yassin as a springboard for attacking Giv’at Shaul.")
+On 16 March, the AHC sent a delegation to the village to request that it host a group of Iraqi and Syrian irregulars to guard it.
+The villagers said no then, and again on 4 April.
+Benny Morris notes that Menachem Begin at the time didn't mention attacks from the village or a presence of foreign militiamen as he would do years later.
+Yoav Gelber also writes that there is no evidence of militiamen in the village and finds no reason to believe that there were any.